jamiebuilds/license/README.md

 is being used for terrible things by corporations who are willing to step on their fellow humans.

-I cannot stomache this, it really hurts to see my software be used by corporations like this.
+I cannot stomach this, it really hurts to see my software be used by corporations like this.

 So I'm taking my standard license (The MIT License) and I'm adding a clause